Jeanie Buss: Controlling owner

-After her father died in 2013, his 66% controlling ownership of the Lakers passed to his six children via a trust, with each child receiving an equal vote.
-Jerry's succession plan had Jeanie assume his previous title as the Lakers' governor as well as its team representative at NBA Board of Governors meetings.
+After her father died in 2013, his 66% controlling ownership of the Lakers passed via a trust to his six children, including his two sons with his girlfriend Karen Demel—Joey and Jesse Buss.
+Each of Jerry's children received an equal vote.
+His succession plan had Jeanie assume his previous title as the Lakers' governor as well as its team representative at NBA Board of Governors meetings.
 She became president of the Lakers, leading the team's business operations, while her brother Jim continued as executive VP of basketball operations.
 She had ultimate operational authority and could overrule Jim's decisions.
 However, she commented in 2013 that "I would be more comfortable if I understood what the decision process [on the Lakers' basketball side] was, and I'm not always involved in it."

 Jeanie and Jim had already been clashing for some time, as Jeanie expected the team to rehire Phil Jackson as head coach in 2012, only for Jim to hire Mike D'Antoni.
 Jeanie publicly criticized Jim's decision in her book Laker Girl, upsetting Jim.
 During the 2013–14 NBA season, Jim pledged that if the Lakers were not contending for a conference title or the NBA championship in three or four years, he would resign.
 Shortly before his timeline ran out, he signed two veterans to large, win-now contracts.
 NBC Sports' Dan Feldman opined that the deals "place[d] [Buss'] self-preservation over the Lakers' best long-term interests."

 2017 ownership dispute

-In February 2017, Jeanie Buss terminated general manager Mitch Kupchak and her brother, VP of Basketball Operations Jim Buss.
-ESPN reported that in addition to the team's multi-year decline in performance, Jeanie Buss was upset that Jim Buss did not consult her before making key trades, which she had previously instructed him to do.
-To replace Jim Buss and Kupchak, she hired Laker legend and former minority owner Magic Johnson as President of Basketball Operations and sports agent Rob Pelinka as general manager.
+In February 2017, Buss fired her brother Jim and general manager Mitch Kupchak.
+ESPN reported that in addition to the team's multi-year decline in performance, she was upset that Jim did not consult her before making key trades, which she had previously instructed him to do.
+To replace him and Kupchak, she hired Laker legend and former minority owner Magic Johnson as President of Basketball Operations and sports agent Rob Pelinka as general manager.
 She later said that she did not go through a public interview process to hire a GM because she did not want to tip off her brother, who might have (and did) respond by attempting to seize control of the team.

-In response, Johnny Buss (who supported Jim) attempted to remove Jeanie from the team's board of directors; according to one interpretation of the Lakers' organizational bylaws, this would force Jeanie to step down as controlling owner.
-Jeanie filed a lawsuit to confirm her control over the team, in which she argued that the Buss trusts' governing documents required her to be the controlling owner and a team director.
-She said that she had given Jim Buss "ample time to prove himself."
-The dispute was resolved in Jeanie Buss' favor when the Buss siblings gave her lifetime operational control over the team.
+In response, her brother Johnny (who supported Jim) attempted to remove Buss from the team's board of directors; according to one interpretation of the Lakers' organizational bylaws, this would force her to step down as controlling owner.
+She filed a lawsuit to confirm her control over the team, in which she argued that the family trusts' governing documents required her to be the controlling owner and a team director.
+She said that she had given Jim "ample time to prove himself."
+The dispute was resolved in Buss's favor when her siblings gave her lifetime operational control over the team.